 3. Adjust Meal Frequency

 If you’re pressed for time, it might not be a good idea to eat six meals per day.
-I know, I know… there are hundreds of articles that promote high meal frequencies to boost metabolism.
+I know, I know”¦ there are hundreds of articles that promote high meal frequencies to boost metabolism.
 On the other hand, is it worth it?
-If you are dedicated to eating every two to three hours, experiment with eating fewer meals that are slightly larger in portion size.
 Many athletes and physique competitors subsist on two or three meals per day with great results.
 Every body reacts differently to meal frequency changes, so try it for yourself: reduce the number of meals per day and monitor your appetite, energy levels, progress in the gym and improvements in body fat and muscle composition.

 4. Warm-up Weak Points

-If your schedule does not allow for two hour gym sessions five days per week, then you’ve probably spent time thinking about the most important exercises and workouts that should be prioritized, and which ones can be skipped.
+If your schedule does not allow for two-hour gym sessions five days per week, then you’ve probably spent time thinking about the most important exercises and workouts that should be prioritized, and which ones can be skipped.
 This is why many people skip warm-ups, stretching and weak-point training.
-Unfortunately this will eventually result in muscular imbalances and injuries.
+Unfortunately, this will eventually result in muscular imbalances and injuries.
 Instead of skipping the warm-up, try beginning every exercise session with a bodyweight circuit that targets your weakest areas.
 If you want to improve your calves and abdominals, spend five to ten minutes alternating jump rope turns (or calf raises) and sit-ups or crunches.
-This will simultaneously increase your core temperature (i.e. warm-up) and develop the areas that most often get neglected.
+This will simultaneously increase your core temperature (i.e. warm you up) and develop the areas that most often get neglected.

 5. The 80/20 Rule